learn-co-curriculum/angular-what-is-an-expression-readme/README.md

 Anything in between the `{{}}` braces we've been using in our templates is an "expression".
 We've only been doing *simple* expressions up to this point, just referencing a variable.

 However, expressions can be a lot more powerful.
-We can add, look up indexes/properties in arrays/objects or even use ternary operators.
+We can add, look up indexes/properties in arrays/objects or even use ternary operators (or do most of what we can do in JavaScript, such as `{{ 1 + 1 }}` outputting 2).

 ### How long?